mschutze/bapps/README.md

 Output folder with different steps of the preprocessing are created automatically according to defined names.
 Make sure to use check reg in SPM8 to check the results.

-You can only run some of the steps/routines, as long as the previous step has been run.
+You can run only some of the steps/routines, as long as the previous step has been run.

-Manuel Schütze - Feb 2015
+Manuel Schutze - Aug 2015